kneorain/helix-lang/.github/README.md

 ### Limitations of Both Rust and Zig

-- **Lack of OOP Support**: Both Rust and Zig lack comprehensive object-oriented programming (OOP) support.
+- **Lack of OOP Support**: Both Rust and Zig lack comhensive object-oriented programming (OOP) support.
 This can make certain types of applications, like AI development and game development, more cumbersome to implement.
 - **Complex Syntax**: Both languages have syntaxes that can be verbose and complex, increasing the learning curve and potentially slowing down development.

 ### Specific Limitations of Rust